Thiers wall: Description

 The 33 km long main wall, colloquially referred to as "the fortress", consisted of 94 bastions.
 These were numbered counting anti-clockwise from Bastion No 1 on the right (northern) bank of the River Seine in the southeast of Paris, round to Bastion No 94 which completed the circuit on the opposite bank.
 For command purposes, the wall was divided into nine military sectors, each sector consisting of between eight and twelve bastions.
 The wall was pierced by 17 gates (French: portes) for routes nationales, or major roads, 23 secondary road crossings (French: barrières) for routes départementales, and 12 posterns for local access.
 The gates were closeable by barriers and acted as toll booths the collection of taxes and tariffs; some of the main portes were fitted with drawbridges.
 The wall was also pierced in five places by rivers and canals and later, eight railway crossing points were constructed.
 All these access ways made the wall harder to defend, but in peacetime, there were insufficient crossings for a major commercial centre which resulted in congestion.

 Profile or cross-section of the Thiers wall.
 On the left is the earthen rampart with a masonry scarp wall.
 The ditch is in the centre and on the right is the angled counterscarp with the glacis sloping away to open ground.

 The enceinte wall itself was constructed following the system devised by Louis de Cormontaigne nearly a century previously.
 The rampart was composed of packed earth and revetted by a vertical scarp (or front face) wall of stone, topped by a broad earthen parapet.
 In front of this was a 25 metres wide dry ditch, bounded on the far side by an earthen counterscarp which sloped at an angle of 45° and was not revetted.
 Extending out from the top of the counterscarp was the glacis, a ridge intended to defend the scarp wall from direct bombardment, but the slope away from the fortress was angled so as to allow the defenders to fire on any attacking troops.
 However, a United States Army commission who visited in 1856 noted that the glacis, which rose 6 metres above the floor of the ditch, only partially protected the vulnerable masonry of the scarp wall.
 Originally, there was a covered way which passed along the top of the counterscarp below the crest of the glacis, but by 1856 this had largely been eroded away.

-The enceinte wall was serviced and supplied by the Rue Militaire ("military road") which passed directly behind the works; different sections of which were named after various Marshals of France and are collectively called the Boulevards des Maréchaux, and were completed in their present form in 1861.
-In 1869, a supporting railway line was completed which also followed the course of the wall and could be requisitioned by the military in an emergency, the Chemin de fer de Petite Ceinture ("Little Belt Railway"), which in peacetime conveniently linked the various rail termini of the capital.
+The fortifications were serviced by the Rue Militaire ("military road"), circling the city directly behind the works.
+During the Second Empire, it was replaced by a railway line 100 meters from the wall, the Chemin de fer de Petite Ceinture ("Little Belt Railway").
+In peacetime the railway would serve to transfer merchandise and passengers between the capital’s mainline railway stations.
+The Rue Militaire thus relegated to a secondary role, in 1861 the city secured the authority to rebuild it as a boulevard, which was fully completed only in 1939 and which came to be known as the Boulevards of the Marshals.